-authorised person, for an electrical part, means a person who-
+authorised person, for an electrical part, means a person whodirect contact see section 60.

 - (a) has enough technical knowledge and experience to do work that involves contact with, or being near to, the electrical part; and - (b) has been approved by the person in control of the electrical part to do work that involves contact with, or being near to, the electrical part, or is authorised to act for the person in control of the electrical part.